 - Using a special bracket and collection bucket that comes with the kit, have a bowel movement on the toilet that goes directly into the collection container.

-- Using a plastic probe enclosed with the kit, also collect a swab sample of your bowel movement and place that in a special sterilized tube.
+- Using a plastic probe enclosed with the kit, also collect a swab sample of your stool and place that in a special sterilized tube.

 - Fill out the form that asks for your personal information, including the date and time your sample was collected.

-- Put all collected samples and information back in the Cologuard box and ship it back to the lab as soon as possible.
+- Put all collected samples and information back in the Cologuard box and ship it back to the lab within 24 hours.

-Cologuard is covered by many health insurance companies, including Medicare.
-If you’re eligible (between the ages of 50 and 75) for colon cancer screening, you may be able to get Cologuard without any out-of-pocket expense.
+If you’re eligible for colon cancer screening (between 50 and 75 years old) and have insurance, you may be able to get Cologuard without any out-of-pocket expense.

-The target demographic for the Cologuard test is people who have an average risk and should be getting tested for colon cancer on a regular basis.
+The Cologuard test is designed for people who have an average risk and should be getting tested for colon cancer on a regular basis.

-If you’re at an increased risk for colon cancer because of your ethnicity or family history, speak with your doctor about beginning screening even earlier.
+If you’re at an increased risk of colon cancer because of your family history, any inherited mutations, or other known risk factors, talk with your doctor about beginning screening even earlier.

 After the lab evaluates your stool sample, Cologuard test results are sent to your doctor.
 Your doctor will go over the results with you and address any next steps for further testing if you need it.

 Cologuard test results simply show a “negative” or a “positive.”
-Negative test results indicate that there was no abnormal DNA or “hemoglobin biomarkers” found in your stool sample.
-In plain English, that just means that there’s no reason to suspect colon cancer or precancerous polyps are in your colon at this time.
+Negative test results indicate that no atypical DNA or hemoglobin biomarkers were found in your stool sample.

-The Cologuard test has several obvious benefits over other kinds of tests.
+The Cologuard test has several benefits over other kinds of tests.

-It can be done at home, which cuts back on time in waiting rooms or in the hospital having an exam.
+You can do the test at home, which cuts back on time in waiting rooms or in the hospital having an exam.

 Cologuard also doesn’t require any preparation.
 You don’t need to stop taking medications or fast before you take a Cologuard test.
-The important point is that you’re getting screened.
+If covered by insurance, Cologuard costs significantly less than a colonoscopy.

-Eating certain foods prior to a Cologuard test, such as red meat, horseradish, or turnips, in a false positive result.
 False positives can create a lot of unnecessary stress and worry while you wait for follow-up testing.
-The high levels of false positives associated with Cologuard make some doctors wary of them.
+The high levels of false positives associated with Cologuard make some doctors wary of the test.

-Since Cologuard testing is somewhat new, there’s not any available as to how this screening method will impact your long-term outlook if you do end up having colon cancer.
+Since Cologuard testing is somewhat new, there’s not any long-term data available on how this screening method will affect your long-term outlook if you do end up having colon cancer.

-Don’t be shy when it comes to speaking up about colon cancer prevention and screening.
-Start the conversation by asking about your overall risk for colon cancer based on your health history, or by directly asking your doctor’s thoughts on Cologuard and its accuracy.
+Start the conversation by asking about your overall risk of colon cancer based on your health history, or by directly asking your doctor about Cologuard and its accuracy.